Distributive-Network/use-dcp-worker/README.md

   - workerOptions source always coming from dcpConfig
   - added delay between quick worker fetching states
   - Quality of life + maintainability improvements
-- __1.1.0__ - May
+- __2.0.0__ - May
-  - now returning the worker itself and the workerOptions used to configure it
+  - now returns the worker
   - proper handling of race-condition in constructing the worker when/if the hook is executed multiple times at once
-  - workerOptions passed to worker constructor and returned is a Proxy now
+  - workerOptions passed to worker constructor is a Proxy now
     - needed reflect changes to paymentAddress and maxWorkingSandbox props to local storage and trigger component update/re-render
   - removed workerState.isLoaded since now we are returning the worker
     - !isLoaded === !worker
   - removed workerOptionsState, start/stop/toggleWorker, sandboxes, originManager
-    - these are all API methods of the worker
+    - these are all accessible via Worker API
-  - removed applyWorkerOptions since editing workerOptions should be done by directly mutating workerOptions
+  - removed applyWorkerOptions since editing workerOptions should be done by directly mutating worker.workerOptions
   - improved error handling
   - quality of life improvements